-While elements of climate-related risks are present in our principal risks, climate change itself is not currently considered
+While elements of climate-related risks are present in our principal risks, climate change itself is not currently considered to be a principal risk.

 Our risk management framework and processes are set out in more detail on pages 28 to 40.